seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 - Public Voice: Blog article on traveling, but also I published the results from talking to interview experts in the field of Data Science, Machine Learning and Deep Learning.
 - Leisure: Enjoyed beautiful long weekend in Dublin and found friends from Rotaract and have a super funny flat mate now.
 I am arriving in this country.
 The week with G. was hard for her but we made the best out of it.
 I like being with her a lot.

+### Results of week June 8-12

+- MIT Project: Worked particularly on data processing and data visualization.
+I am very happy with what I achieved but it also used a lot of time during this week.
+Yesterday, I worked until 10pm on it.
+- DL-Scientist: I did work on the Python Fundamentals book on Tuesday evening and Wednesday morning.
+Progress is there, but a bit slow.
+However, I am quite busy in any way and can't blame myself.
+- Startup: Finished with the Websocket book (and running it), continued with Django Microservices book.
+- Public Voice: Wrote an extensive blog article on MIT project and its current status.
+- Leisure: Starting to learn Russian.
+Evgeniya got me in touch with a learning platform.
+Cooked a lot with my flat mate Peter, worked out a lot with Youtube videos and Karo.
+Had a double date with Yvette, Geniya, Peter, and me.
+Also, a crazy Hungarian night last week.

 ## May 2020

 ### Results of week May 4-8